 For performance rights granted between 1 July 2018 and 30 June 2022 vesting was subject to an assessment of corporate performance for the financial year following the grant date based on long term focused annual corporate objectives achieved in the financial year.
-Corporate performance was assessed after the end of the financial year following the grant date based on long term focused annual corporate objectives achieved in the financial year.
+Corporate performance was assessed after the end of the financial year following the grant date based on long term focused annual corporate objectives achieved in the financial year following the grant date based after the end of the financial year following the grant date based on long term focused annual corporate objectives achieved in the financial year.
 Performance rights are lapsed at that point to the extent the long term focused subset of corporate objectives have not been met.